 weewx is a free, open source, software program, written in Python, which interacts with your weather station to produce graphs, reports, and HTML pages.
-It can optionally publish to the WeatherUnderground, PWSweather.com, or CWOP.
+It can optionally publish to the WeatherUnderground, PWSweather.com, CWOP, WOW, or AWEKAS.
 It uses modern software concepts, making it simple, robust, and easy to extend.
-Here's a list of sample stations.
+It includes extensive documentation.
+The project is hosted at SourceForge.

 - Uploads to popular weather sites, such as Weather Underground and CWOP;

-- Uploads to your website using FTP or rsynch;
+- Uploads to your website using FTP or rsync;

 - Extensive celestial almanac;

 - Ability to create or modify skins (the look and feel of your weather site);

 - Native support for US or Metric unit systems;

 - Calibration corrections;